Science and Technology

 The sensor data of the SpiroNose is reproducible and interchangeable (De Vries ERJ 2018 & De Vries JBR 2015), and the analysis algorithms have shown adequate transferability between devices.
 The latter allows for the exchange of results between different labs and locations, which is a prerequisite for clinical implementation.

 The BreathBase Platform analyzes patients’ exhaled breath in real-time, based on advanced signal processing and an extensive online reference database, infused with AI.
-AI can provide insights that are predictive in nature – allowing assessment of the most probable diagnosis and pinpointing individuals who are more likely to respond to specific treatments.
+AI can provide insights that are predictive in nature, allowing assessment of the most probable diagnosis and pinpointing individuals who are more likely to respond to specific treatments.

 Data driven medicine

-The biological mechanisms of disease are seldom straight and simple.
+The biological mechanisms of diseases are seldom straight and simple.
 Modern technologies allow mapping molecular networks by so-called ‘omics’ platforms, by which a full molecular spectrum is assessed in a single measurement.
 This delivers a ‘fingerprint’ of the patient’s individual biology, which can include entirely novel and unanticipated networks.

 This molecular data is huge, thereby providing a powerful tool to recognize distinct patients, for instance regarding their responsiveness to particular therapies.
 When added to what is known about the patient’s clinical condition, such data is clearing the way to effective, personalized and precision medicine.
-BreathBase meets the demands for such integrated database.
+BreathBase meets the demands for such an integrated database.